ibm-cloud-docs/schematics/getting-started.md

 Enable Infrastructure as Code (IaC) with {{site.data.keyword.cloud_notm}} Schematics, and start templatizing, provisioning, and managing {{site.data.keyword.cloud_notm}} resources in your {{site.data.keyword.cloud_notm}} environment by using Terraform configuration files.
 {: shortdesc}

-{{site.data.keyword.cloud_notm}} Schematics is available as a beta for a limited userbase to test out Terraform-as-a-Service capabilities in {{site.data.keyword.cloud_notm}}, and might be unstable or change frequently. {{site.data.keyword.cloud_notm}} beta services also might not provide the same level of performance or compatibility that generally available services provide, and are not intended for use in a production environment.
+{{site.data.keyword.cloud_notm}} Schematics is available as a beta for a limited number of users to test out Terraform-as-a-Service capabilities in {{site.data.keyword.cloud_notm}}, and might be unstable or change frequently. {{site.data.keyword.cloud_notm}} beta services also might not provide the same level of performance or compatibility that generally available services provide, and are not intended for use in a production environment.
 If you want to try out the {{site.data.keyword.cloud_notm}} Schematics beta, [create an {{site.data.keyword.cloud_notm}} support case](/docs/get-support?topic=get-support-getting-customer-support) to get whitelisted for this feature.
 {: preview}

 ## Create your Terraform configuration file